inbo/data-publication/datasets/visfauna-leie-occurrences/metadata.md

 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
 We would appreciate it however if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/2wrvbz>) whenever possible.
 If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

 ## Methodology

+### Study extent description

+Nine sites of riparian habitats along the river Leie in Flanders, Belgium, between the dam of Sint-Baafs-Vijve (Zulte) and Deinze, covering different bank types.

+### Sampling description

+The fishes were sampled using fykes and electrofishing, on August 18 and 19, 2009.
+The number of individuals was recorded, as well as fork length (tip of snout to fork of tail in millimeter) and weight (gram).

+### Quality control description

+All records are validated.

+### Method step description

+Fykes and electrofishing were used to sample the riparian habitats.

 ## Project data